 Who are we?

-Urban Village is the quarterly print magazine for Surry Hills and surrounds.
-We lovingly hand deliver to every residence and business in Surry Hills, Redfern and Chippendale with exciting plans to expand our reach to Darlinghurst and Potts Point.
+Urban Village is an online magazine for Surry Hills and surrounds.
+Specifically targeted to the community of Surry Hills, Redfern and Chippendale with exciting plans to expand our reach to Darlinghurst and Potts Point.

 We started Urban Village because we recognised the importance of sharing diverse and hyper-local community narratives to bolster the strong identity of the area.
 We’re strong believers in the power of print to bring the neighbourhood together.